strudeljs/strudeljs.org/source/api/index.md

 - **Usage:**

-  Find element by selector on component initialisation and substitute for variable.
+  Finds element by selector (like [.find()](#find) from DOM API) on component initialisation and substitute for variable.
 Searched for within component DOM tree.
   ```js
   @El('.bar')
   bar